 Minn.
 Stat.
-CONTRACTING - BID LAWS Workpaper Section Yes No Reference If equipment was acquired pursuant to this statute without competitive bidding or proposals: Was the public safety equipment used , and 2. was the equipment "public safety equipment," defined as vehicles and specialized equipment used by a fire department, as defined in Minn.
+Section CONTRACTING - BID LAWS Yes No Workpaper Reference Section 105 110 reservice If equipment was acquired pursuant to this statute without competitive bidding or proposals: 1.
+Was the public safety equipment used , and 2. was the equipment "public safety equipment," defined as vehicles and specialized equipment used by a fire department, as defined in Minn.
 Stat. § 299N.01, subdivision 2, in firefighting, ambulance and emergency medical treatment services, rescue, and hazardous materials response, and 3. was the equipment clearly and legitimately limited to a single source of supply? § 471.425, subd.
 4a K Did each contract between the school district and a prime contractor require the prime contractor to pay subcontractors within ten days of receipt of payment from the government entity or pay interest at the rate of 11⁄2 percent per month or any part of a month? § 270C.66 L Withholding Affidavit/Certificate Before making final settlement with any contractor under a contract requiring the employment of employees for wages by said contractor and by subcontractors, did the school district obtain a certificate by the Commissioner of Revenue that the contractor or subcontractor has complied with the withholding requirements of Minn.
 Stat. § 290.92 (either Form IC134 or a Contractor's Withholding Affidavit Confirmation)?
 Part II.
-Laws Relating Specifically to School Districts ī § 123B.52, subd.
+Laws Relating Specifically to School Districts § 123B.52, subd.
 1 A. School Districts (For contracts awarded by bidding) Advertisement for Bids a.
 Was two weeks published notice of the request for bids made in the official newspaper?
 (For alternative methods, see Section I.D., above.) b.
 Did the notice state the time and place for submitting bids? c.
 Did the notice include a brief description of the subject matter? § 123B.52, subd.
 1 2.
 Awarding the Contract a.
 Was the contract awarded to the lowest responsible bidder? b.
-If the contract was not awarded to the lowest bidder, were reasonable and appropriate reasons documented in the minutes? c.
-Was the contract executed in writing? d.
+If the contract was not awarded to the lowest bidder, were reasonable and appropriate reasons documented in the minutes?

 Was a faithful performance bond received from the contractor?
-Note: If the contract is limited to the purchase of a finished tangible product, the board may require, at its discretion, a performance bond in the amount it deems necessary.